-From April 2016, there will be a new dividend regime in the UK.
+From April 2016, there is a new dividend regime in the UK.

-Under the new regime, everyone will be entitled to a £5,000 dividend allowance which means the first £5,000 of taxable dividends will be taxed at 0%.
-Any dividends in excess of this will be taxable at new rates (7.5% in the basic rate, 32.5% within the higher band and a new 38.1% rate where dividends fall in top band).
+Any dividends in excess of this will be taxable at new rates (7.5% in the basic rate, 32.5% within the higher band and a new 38.1% rate where dividends fall in the top band).

 Benefits are an alternative way of remunerating directors and extracting funds from a company.
 The downside is that most benefits such as company cars and vouchers attract tax and national insurance.
 Some benefits can be provided to employees and directors tax free such as an employer provided mobile phone and these are advantageous from a tax perspective.